StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-FinancialPack/ac-controling-basic.md

 ## Accounting purchase aof purchase advances

 > [!Note]
-> The functionality described below will be part of the module only up to version BC21, from version BC19 only as an extension of the functionality of backups marked as "obsolete."
+> The functionality described below will be part of the module only up to version BC14.

 In connection with the introduction of the Control Report from 1 January 2016, there was a need to address the overpayment of the purchase deposit under one document number, the same date and the same exchange rate.
 The whole procedure can be performed manually.
 However, due to its complexity, functionality was added to the system, where the overpayment of the advance payment is re-billed within the final billing invoice.